apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 tags:
 ---

-*Updated through October 16.*
+*Updated through October 19.*

-**Wednesday and Saturday are the last days to vote.
+**Saturday is the final day to vote.
 If you're short on time, I've posted [three example Council ballots](/images/2018/vancouver-example-ballots.png).
 Polls are open until 8pm.**

 Canadian politics is, typically, boring.
 And we like it that way.
 We’ve seen what can happen when politics get too interesting.
 And well, America, you can keep it.
 Sorry.